-We have a pan-Asian footprint, with our largest life and protection operations $^{18}$ in Hong Kong, Singapore, Indonesia and Malaysia.
+We have a pan-Asian footprint, with our largest life and protection operations 18 in Hong Kong, Singapore, Indonesia and Malaysia.
 We also operate in Thailand, Vietnam, Taiwan, the Philippines, Cambodia, Laos and Myanmar and have successful partnerships in China and India.
-Within this footprint, Prudential has top three positions in nine out of 13 life markets, with significant with-profits funds in three markets providing a distinct product offering.
+Within this footprint, Prudential has top three positions2 in nine out of 13 life markets, with significant with-profits funds in three markets providing a distinct product offering.
 We have a focus on capital-efficient health and protection insurance products and fee-based earnings.
 In asset management, Eastspring manages \$220 billion across 11 markets in Asia and provides focused investment solutions to third-party retail and institutional clients as well as to our internally sourced life funds.

-Over the decade from 2009 to 2019, embedded value in Asia grew on average by 15 per cent per annum and at 31 December 2019 was \$39.2 billion.
-On average over the same period, total assets under management grew by 14 per cent per annum from \$69.7 billion to \$266.6 billion, APE sales grew by 12 per cent per annum, new business profit and adjusted operating profit grew by 16 per cent per annum and Asia operating free surplus generation grew by 19 per cent per annum.
+Over the decade from 2009 to 2019, embedded value in Asia grew on average by 15 per cent^{3,5} per annum and at 31 December 2019 was \$39.2 billion3.
+On average over the same period, total assets under management22 grew by 14 per cent^{3,5} per annum from \$69.7 billion3 to \$266.6 billion3, APE sales4 grew by 12 per cent^{3,5} per annum, new business profit6 and adjusted operating profit7 grew by 16 per cent^{3,5} per annum and Asia operating free surplus generation8 grew by 19 per cent^{3,5} per annum.